Coverage of mass shootings wins multiple Pulitzer Prizes

 Two major stories involving the president were recognized by the Pulitzer committee.
 David Barstow, Susanne Craig and Russ Buettner of The New York Times were awarded the prize for explanatory reporting for their investigation into Trump's history of tax-avoidance schemes, showing that much of his financial foundation was inherited from his father.

-The staff of The Wall Street Journal won the award for national reporting for its coverage of hush-money payments to two women who alleged they had sexual relationships with Trump.
+The staff of The Wall Street Journal won for national reporting for its coverage of hush-money payments to two women who alleged they had sexual relationships with Trump.

+"This was classic Wall Street Journal 'follow the money' reporting — straight, accurate, factual and irrefutable," Matt Murray, editor-in-chief of the Journal, said.
+"It is also a model of collaboration among a wide range of journalists and editors."

 No awards were given for coverage of special counsel Robert Mueller's Russia investigation, though reporting on the subject won two awards the previous year.

-Matt Hamilton, Harriet Ryan and Paul Pringle of The Los Angeles Times won the Pulitzer for investigative reporting for their work uncovering a sexual harassment allegations made against a doctor who worked at the University of Southern California.
+Matt Hamilton, Harriet Ryan and Paul Pringle of The Los Angeles Times won for investigative reporting for their work uncovering sexual harassment allegations made against a doctor who worked at the University of Southern California.

+"The award recognizes an extraordinary piece of journalism that continues the Los Angeles Times' commitment to public service journalism and stories that have real impact on the lives of our readers," Norman Pearlstine, executive editor of the Los Angeles Times, said.
+"Through all of the turmoil of the last few years, the one constant has been the newsroom's commitment to public service journalism."

+Reuters won for breaking news photography and international reporting, the latter of which was also shared with The Associated Press.